roytang/blog/content/notes/2013/05/10152234848593912/index.md

 - fbreposts07
 ---

-Maoi Arroyo Hi Philippines!
+Hi Philippines!
 Stop watching the electoral results.

 Go to bed.
 Play with your children.
 See a late night movie.
 Drink with your friends.
 Catch up on work.

 Tomorrow will be exactly the same as yesterday: IT'S UP TO YOU AND ME.
 Who got investment grade?
 We did.
 Who keeps the country going?
 We do.
 Let's build a future worthy of our dreams!